Menu

 Cons

-Too bulky for easy travelling.
+Too bulky for easy traveling.
 One of the more expensive models on the market.

 Best Bang for the Buck